Zucchini Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

 If someone asked me what my favorite thing I’d eaten recently was, I’d have a surprising answer: Zucchini Soup.
 It’s incredibly creamy but has absolutely zero cream in it.
 Its velvety texture is actually thanks to…cannellini beans!
-This zucchini soup is basically a bowl of veggies- and fiber-packed goodness—one even my kids will happily eat.
+This zucchini soup is basically a bowl of veggies and fiber-packed goodness that even my kids will happily eat.
+I love that the two veggies in this recipe (the zucchini and leeks!) are delicate and light, so the soup tastes summery but not too vegetably.

-Ingredients to Make Zucchini Soup
+Zucchini Soup Ingredients

 Zucchini soup ingredients on a marble countertop.